kubernetes/enhancements/keps/sig-node/5067-pod-generation/README.md

 will rollout across nodes.
 -->

+A rollout or rollback won't have significant impact on any components, even if they restart mid-rollout.
+Already running workloads likewise won't be significantly impacted.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+This feature is very minimal so we do not anticipate serious problems, but if the users see the `metadata.generation` and `status.observedGeneration` fields are not being updated or are significantly misaligned, that indicates that the feature is not working as expected.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?